Master of Arts in Philosophy

 - Applicants for admission must meet the University of Nevada, Reno Graduate School's admission requirements.
 Applications to Graduate School are only accepted online.
 Be sure to indicate M.A. in Philosophy.
 Your official transcripts must be sent to the Graduate School.

 - In addition, please send the following directly to the Philosophy Department:

 - Letter of Intent: a letter describing your interests and goals and explaining why you want to pursue your studies in our department.
 Be sure to indicate which program you are interested in General Philosophy or Philosophy specializing in Ethics, Law, and Politics.

 - Writing Sample: sample of your recent writing in philosophy

 - References: three letters of recommendation, preferably from philosophy instructors, may be submitted through the Graduate School or sent to the philosophy department.

 If your record is unusual in some way and you feel as though you need additional supporting materials, we would like to consider them as well.
 Please send them directly to the philosophy department.
-If you have questions, please contact our Graduate Program Director, Katharine Schweitzer.
+If you have questions, please contact our Director of Graduate Studies, Benjamin Young.

 Is funding available?